MangoMilk1911/ISDM/README.md

 ## RUP Models
 ### Use Case Diagram
+The utilisation of use case diagrams enables for a simplified view of users' interaction with the system.
+Two seperate use case diagrams were created, one for each type of call situation.
+The inbound diagram depicts how a customer who is calling the travel company will interact with the system, and the respective relationship manager.
+Alternatively, the outbound diagram details the occurances of when the travel company will make an outward call to customers or potential customers.

+Many iterations of these diagrams were created.
+Predominantly for the inbound caller, this is because it took multiple attempts and edits before we agreed that the diagram gave sufficient detail.
+Whilst the outbound caller diagram proved more straight forward and simple.
+### Inbound Use Case Diagram
 <img src="Diagrams/Inbound Use Case Diagram FINAL.png" width ="100%">

+### Outbound Use Case Diagram
 <img src="Diagrams/Outbound Use Case Diagram FINAL.png" width ="100%">
 ### Activity Diagram
 <img src="Diagrams/Activity Diagram Profiling FINAL.png" width="100%">